lilybarrett/jquery-clinic-winter-2016/README.md

 much like Ruby hosts their gems on THEIR website

 A few libraries...
-- lodash: takes the hassle out of working with arrays, unless you looovvvee the current way
+- lodash (which you saw on Monday night): takes the hassle out of working with arrays, unless you looovvvee the current way
 - underscore: EVEN MORE awesome functions that you can call on arrays and objects
-- react: thats right....its a library.
+- react: thats right...its a library.
 It has oodles of things you can call on, but it is up to you

 library vs framework
 - library adds features and chunks of code that you can call on when needed